 Cherry Hill Gourmet is an Eastern European grocery store in Sheepshead Bay with a seemingly endless supply of products.

-Varenichnaya is a Russian spot in Brighton Beach where dumpling dreams actually come to life.
+Varenichnaya is a Russian dumpling spot in Brighton Beach that New Yorker should try once.

 NetCost Market in Brighton Beach is a Russian grocery store with a great hot bar, lots of beers, and more types of butter than we ever imagined.

 Vintage Specialty Food is a candy store and Russian grocery in Brighton Beach.

 Pilsener Haus & Biergarten

 Pilsener Haus is a Hoboken beer garden that's ideal for day drinking outside with a big group.

 Sammy’s Roumanian is a Jewish/Eastern European spot on the Lower East Side that’s a fun place to celebrate a birthday.